-Keeping Your Voice Consistent
+Keeping Your Voice and Brand Identity Consistent

 Once you have your brand voice figured out, now it’s time to use it.
 Just remember that it needs to be used 100% of the time in every type of communication.
 To ensure that you do this well, figure out where your brand voice is most often highlighted and ensure that you have a plan of action for using your voice appropriately.
 Areas to review include:

-- Calls to Action: Don’t switch tones with your calls to action no matter if they’re on a landing page or social media.
+- Calls to Action: Don’t switch tones with your calls to action, no matter if they’re on a landing page or social media.
 Every CTA should match your company’s beliefs, goals, and voice.

-- Bios: Every about section is your brand’s chance to define who you are and to showcase your voice.
+- Bios: Every about section is your brand’s chance to define who you are and showcase your voice.
 Make sure your bios are well-written and use the same messaging everywhere they exist.

 - Visuals: Voice isn’t just limited to the written word.
 Your brand’s voice can also be detected in your visual content, so make sure they link back.

 To ensure your brand voice remains consistent, you should create a brand and voice guideline that you can send out to anyone and everyone who speaks for you.
 This includes when you use freelance writers.
 They can only write like you if you tell them what that looks like.
-The good news is that platforms such as nDash you can search through a database of freelance writers until you find the person who will best communicate the way you want and need.
+The good news is that on platforms such as nDash, you can search through a database of freelance writers until you find the person who will best communicate the way you want and need.

 There are so many different brands online vying for attention that it can be hard to stand out.
 And the truth is that it’s a lot easier to create a bad or forgettable impression than to leave your customers wanting more.
 By creating an authentic brand voice and sticking with it, you can promote your company everywhere without worrying about how your audience will see you.

-Editor’s note: This post was written by nDash community member, Kelly Vo.
+Editor’s note: This post was written by nDash community member Kelly Vo.
 Kelly writes a variety of business articles and website copy on topics such as Cloud computing, business safety, B2B & B2C marketing, entrepreneurship, e-commerce, and more.
 To learn more about Kelly, or to have her write for your brand, check out her nDash profile page.